-Although not the focus of this report, several pulmonate snail taxa shells were found in the springs and the Jordan River including, two Physids, two Lymnaeids, and several Planorbidae taxa.
+Although not the focus of this report, several pulmonate snail taxa shells were found in the springs and the Jordan River including, two Physid taxa, two Lymnaeid taxa, and several Planorbidae taxa.
 Taxonomic identification of pulmonate snails continues.
 Two live pulmonate taxa were found in the springs and Jordan River; Physa sp. and a planorbid taxon.
 These two live taxa were collected within shoreline vegetation or slow backwater channels, their preferred habitat.